-To classify an oxidizing liquid test method O.2 as described in 34.4.2 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria should be performed.
-Classification is according to decision logic 2.13.
+6. To classify an oxidizing liquid test method O.2 as described in 34.4.2 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria should be performed.
+Classification is according to the following decision logic. following paragraph 7.